Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The waterfront in Zemun

-Since Zemun has so much to offer, the easiest and the fastest way to explore it is by joining one of well organized Zemun Tours.
+Since Zemun has so much to offer, the easiest and fastest way to explore is by joining a tour.

 As mentioned earlier, exploring Zemun on foot is the best way to explore the area – and so many of these tours involve a fair amount of walking.
-Moreover, this is also the cheapest, environment-best, and the most exciting way to emerge yourself with the locals.
+In general, these tours are generally cheap, environmentally friendly, and the most exciting way to immerse yourself with the locals.

 Here are my top 3 recommended tours that you should try while in Zemun, Serbia.